Užice Speech

-The Užice dialect (ужички говор), also known as the Zlatibor dialect (златиборски говор), is a Neo-Shtokavian subdialect of the Eastern Herzegovinian dialect traditionally spoken in the Zlatibor and Moravica Districts of the Užice region (Stari Vlah) in southwestern Serbia.
-The dialect is spoken by approximately 500,000 people, including both Bosniaks and Serbs living in the area.
+The Užice speech (ужички говор), also known as the Zlatibor speech (златиборски говор), is a Neo-Shtokavian subdialect of the Eastern Herzegovinian dialect traditionally spoken in the Zlatibor region in southwestern Serbia.
+The dialect is spoken by approximately 500,000 people, including both ethnic Serbs and Bosniaks living in the area.

 Names

 One of the earliest mentions of the local dialect of Užice region is found in Ottoman geographer Evliya Çelebi's record on his visit to the Užice nahiya in 1664.
 In his travelogue, the language of Užicans is called the "Bosnian language".

-Today Orthodox people in the Užice region usually claim to speak Serbian, whereas Muslims (who primarily dwell in the municipalities of Nova Varoš, Priboj, Prijepolje, and Sjenica in the Zlatibor District) claim to speak Bosnian.
-The name Serbo-Croatian was also used during the Yugoslav era.
+Nowadays, ethnic Serbs living in the region usually claim to speak Serbian, whereas ethnic Bosniaks claim to speak Bosnian.

 Classification

-The Užice dialect is a Neo-Štokavian dialect with Ijekavian accent.
+The Užice dialect is a Neo-Štokavian dialect with dominantly of Ekavian pronunciation (in the past it was dominantly of Ijekavian pronunciation).
 It is characterized by an Eastern Herzegovinian accenting system consisting of four pitch accents with long vowels following accented syllables, and a case system using full declension.
 Today many people in the Užice region, especially in urban areas, use the Ekavian accent (which is dominant in Serbia) in speech and writing, instead of the traditional Ijekavian.
 Nevertheless, the original Ijekavian forms of local toponyms such as Bioska, Đetinja, Prijepolje, Bjeluša, Kosjerić, Drijetanj etc., are usually preserved, as these are the names used in official documents and other publications.
 However, there is also a number of toponyms which were Ekavized in the written language, although their original Ijekavian forms have often survived in the spoken language.
 These include Donja Bela Reka / Gornja Bela Reka, Kriva Reka, Seništa and others, which can often be heard as Bijela Rijeka, Kriva Rijeka, Sjeništa etc. in conversation among the locals.

-In the Central South Slavic dialect continuum, the Užice dialect forms a transition between the neighbouring dialects of Bosnia and Herzegovina and the dialects of Serbia.
-Some of its characteristics are shared with either dialects, but many of them are common with the Bosnian vernacular rather than the dialects of the rest of Serbia; including the traditional Ijekavian reflex of yat, the reduction of short unaccented vowels in speech, and other characteristics of the local phonetics, morphology, and lexis, the latter manifested primarily in many loanwords from Turkish, Persian, and Arabic languages, which are, however, suppressed and less used in the modern language.
-The connections between the Užice region and Bosnia were even stronger in the past, as parts of this region once belonged to the mediaeval Bosnian state, and the mediaeval local population were followers of the Church of Bosnia.
+In the Central South Slavic dialect continuum, the Užice speech forms a transition between the neighboring dialects of Bosnia and Herzegovina and the dialects of Serbia.
+Some of its characteristics are shared with either dialects, but many of them are common with the Bosnian vernacular rather than the dialects of the rest of Serbia; the reduction of short unaccented vowels in speech and other characteristics of the local phonetics, morphology, and lexis, the latter manifested primarily in many loanwords from Turkish, Persian, and Arabic languages, which are, however, suppressed and less used in the modern language.